Vegetable Seed Saving Handbook

 Beets and Swiss chard will cross-pollinate, as they are from the same species.
 Beets/chard must be separated by wind-proof caging, bagging or up to 2 to 5 miles of distance to ensure purity as their wind-blown pollen is exceedingly small and light.

 It's easy to leave the base and center of chard plants to over-winter, flower and produce seeds while still eating plenty of leaves.
-However, to save seed from beets you'll have to plant 20 to 30 plants to leave in the ground to over-winter if you want to get seeds.
+However, to save seed from beets you'll have to plant 20 to 30 plants to leave in the ground to over-winter if you want to get seeds (use a deep straw mulch to help in colder zones).
 You can harvest tasty beet greens for the first part of the season, and you can crowd the plants a bit.
 You don't have to pamper them with lots of room, water and fertilizers to get plenty of seeds in the spring—just make sure they're big enough to get through the winter and re-sprout.

 Allow beet seeds to fully mature and become dry on the plants before harvesting.
 After final drying the seeds can be easily rubbed off the stems.
 Beet seeds will last for up to 5 years if properly stored.
 See also Beet Family.